xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-2.md

 </pre>
 </div>

-The Prefix received from BGP can also be verified using some of the commands/outputs listed below
+The Prefix received from BGP can also be verified using some of the commands/outputs listed below:

 <div class="highlighter-rouge">